jtorp/WebSocket-tic-tac-toe/README.md

 3. **Update port confguration for local development:**

-In server.js, make sure the WebSocket and HTTP servers are listening on appropriate ports.
+Make sure the WebSocket and HTTP servers are listening on appropriate ports.
    ```javascript
 const wss = new WebSocket.Server({ server: httpServer });
 httpServer.listen(8080);